mHadi1091/installation-of-linux/README.md

 * access the boot menu by pressing `esc, F2, F8, F10, F12,`
 * navigate to BIOs/UEFI and boot the ubuntu file
 * once the file is done restart your pc
 * and u will enter into ubuntu

+# Ubuntu
+* As u get acess to the ubuntu interface you the option to run a free trail without installation of ubuntu